kktt007/note/english.md

 dedicate
-to dedicate is to assign, to commit or to give over give entirely to a specific pserson, activity, or cause
+to dedicate is to assign, to commit or to give over give entirely to a specific pserson, activity, or cause If you dedicate a song you’ve written to a friend, it means the song belongs to them

+assign -- \ ə-ˈsīn
+To assign is to specify something or someone for a specific purpose.

 cause -- \ ˈkȯz
 A cause makes an effect, and you're likely to hear the phrase "cause and effect" when people are trying to analyze how things happen.